ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 {{% mefig "long-island/1882-02-06-The-New-York-Times-p8" "400" /%}}

-And to these genealogies, we can add Edward's branch to its ultimate conclusion:
+And to the genealogies above, we can add Edward's branch to its ultimate conclusion:

 <span>1030.</span> **Edward Hallock Mills** (born Smithtown NY, 25 Mar 1819, died Brookton NY, 01 Jan 1908).